Configure DMARC using cPanel

 • Dependency – you rely on the registrar for DNS management

-• Manual entries – records have to be transcribed from cPanel (e.g. webmail.domainname.com)
+• Manual entries – records have to be transcribed from your cPanel zone record (e.g. webmail.domainname.com)

 • Complexity – different suppliers adopt differing methodologies for scripting records